maevelehi/1800_202530_BBY09/README.md

 ├── home.html
 ├── index.html
 ├── login.html
+├── profile.html
+├── progress-tracking.html
 ├── package-lock.json
 ├── package.json
-├── profile.html
-├── progress-tracking.html
 ├── README.md
-├── test4.csv
 └── vite.config.js
 ```

 ---

-## Contributors
+## Contributor

-- **Eric** - I’m a BCIT CST student with a passion for ballgames and solving problems.
-Fun fact: I have acrophobia, and my legs were shaking when I was at WildPlay.

-- **Arjun** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
-Fun fact: Likes sports like soccer and volleyball.

-- **Maeve** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.
+- **Eric** - Backend development and Firebase database design.

+- **Arjun** - Frontend component development.

+- **Maeve** - Frontend design and backend refinement.

-- **Arjun and Maeve and Eric** - BCIT CST Student
+- **Arjun and Maeve and Eric** participated in cross-end discussions and code reviews.

 ## Acknowledgments

-- Trail data and images are for demonstration purposes only.
+- Flashcard content and sample data are for demonstration purposes only.
-- Code snippets were adapted from resources such as [Stack Overflow](https://stackoverflow.com/) and [MDN Web Docs](https://developer.mozilla.org/).
+- Some of cade are from [bootstrapt](https://getbootstrap.com/)
-- Icons sourced from [FontAwesome](https://fontawesome.com/) and images from [Unsplash](https://unsplash.com/).
+- UI icons sourced from [FontAwesome](https://icon-icons.com/zh/) and images were obtained through Google Search .
+- Special thanks to our client Carly for her valuable feedback and guidance throughout the development process.
+- Built using Firebase for backend services and hosting.
+- Team collaboration managed via Trello and GitHub.

 ---